raulzarzadev/talent-market-backend/README.md

 `GET /api/talent?_id=id`

-Will bring an array with element that match width \_id
+Will bring an array with element that match width mongodb id (_id)

 ### Request